 Whether you are in-person or know your intentions for wanting to build a new relationship with someone.
 That doesn’t mean we must know what will result from the relationship because all good relationships grow in time, but have some clear idea from the beginning.

 3. Find Opportunities to Be Genuine

 That means skipping the typical networking speak to be who you really are.
 Ask meaningful questions and comment on the personal side of someone’s LinkedIn or other social media profile.
 Comment for example on an organization they volunteer for that also holds meaning for you.
 Let the real you shine through because people will respond.
-Being genuine mean giving freely without expectation.
+Being genuine means giving freely without expectation.
 Those who adopt a giving mentality or another way to describe it is that they look for ways to deliver value.
 These are the people that build trust and respect over time.

 4. Let Your Connections Know They Are Heard